 In addition to the above, bank is computing Liquidity Coverage Ratio (LCR) as per latest guidelines issued by RBI and is using it as a risk measurement tool to manage short term liquidity.
-On a monthly basis LCR statement is reviewed by ALCO-and Quarterly interest rate sensitivity is reviewed by RMC.
+On a monthly basis LCR statement is reviewed by ALCO.